urizennnn/HNG-chrome-extension-BE/README.md

 GET /: A test route that returns a "Hello" message.

 POST /api/HNG/uploadfile: Allows users to upload video files.
 The following rules apply:
+Navigate to Body -> form-data
+Your body should be as follows key->video value->file->choose file
+Hit send

 Uploaded files must be videos.
 Uploaded files must not exceed 50MB in size.